We are open

 Can I book tickets for a group?

-In line with government guidance on only visiting with members of your household, it is not possible to make a group booking at present.
+In line with government guidance for London on only visiting with members of your household or support bubble, it is not possible to make a group booking at present.

 Can I book a disabled parking space?